joktec/joktec-monorepo/packages/brokers/README.md

 - `@joktec/kafka`: Kafka client wrapper for producing and consuming events.
 - `@joktec/rabbit`: RabbitMQ client wrapper for managing queues and message consumption.
 - `@joktec/redcast`: Redis Pub/Sub client wrapper for lightweight message broadcasting and real-time event handling across distributed services.
+- `@joktec/sqs`: AWS SQS client wrapper for sending and receiving messages in a scalable and reliable FIFO or standard queue system.
+Designed for seamless integration with AWS infrastructure and supports auto-deletion, long polling, and custom message handling options.

 ## Future Roadmap